Classic Cars / VW (Volkswagen) / Car for sale

 Top and Bottom Strut Braces

 I'm sure it would add to the driving enjoyment these strut braces were fitted.
-Ideally VW's lower strut brace as was fitted to the 16v. or the Autotech after market top and bottom braces.
+Ideally VW's lower strut brace as was fitted to the 16 v. or the Autotech after market top and bottom braces.

 New Decals